Making Your First Illustration in Clip Studio Paint

 You can use the [Eraser] tool to edit the lines you have drawn.

-Adjust the brush size of the tool either by adjusting the [Brush Size] slider on the [Tool Property] palette or by selecting a size on the [Brush size] palette.
+Adjust the Eraser tool size by adjusting it using the Tool Sliders palette, the Brush Size slider on the Tool Property palette or by selecting a size on the Brush size palette.

 Use a larger brush size you want to erase a large area, and make it smaller when you want to change little details.